 -Coins- who doesn’t like money.

 -Notes -I’ll never forget the year my siblings and I found a note that said “look in the kitchen” and there was a live actual bunny in there!
 So awesome.
-You don’t have to go that extreme though- fun jokes, sweet sayings or ideas for acts of kindness are all good note ideas too.
+You don’t have to go that extreme though- fun jokes, sweet sayings, or ideas for acts of kindness are all good note ideas too.
 I love these Easter Knock knock jokes from a fellow blogger.

 Here is my inside list of scavenger hunt clues for the kids to read and follow for their egg prizes.
-Read the list and then click on the image for a free downloadable printable!
+Read the list and then click on the image for a printable!